Skip to main content

 Family nurse practitioners provide primary care to patients of all ages throughout the lifespan.
 This specialty track is completed in three years, including two summer semesters.

-• Take courses in evidence-based practice, quality improvement, and systems leadership.
+• Courses in evidence-based practice, quality improvement, and systems leadership

-• Learn through in-depth coursework in pathophysiology, acute care, critical care, pharmacology, diagnostic reasoning, and physical examinations.
+• In-depth coursework in pathophysiology, acute care, critical care, pharmacology, diagnostic reasoning, and physical examinations

 Certification Eligibility